It is often described as the Jewish day of rest, which is true but incomplete.

 My Jewish Learning and Chabad both stress this domestic dimension.
 A person can understand Shabbat theologically and still miss its actual emotional weight if they never see how much of it lives around a dinner table.

 That is one reason Shabbat has carried Jewish continuity so effectively.
-It is not only studied.
-It is inhabited.
+It is studied, and it is inhabited.

 Shabbat still means different things to different Jews